 "To follow the movement of our emotions allows us to retrace the formation of our lives from the inside.
 Thus you will begin to recognize how your day unfolded from within yourself."

 ~ Ira Progoff

 5. Do not censor or edit the content of your day.
 Do not exclude the things that you feel ashamed of, or emphasize the things you feel proud of.
 It is important to stay strongly neutral as you record your day.
-The aim is to record an un-edited expression of your inner experience, an notice how it shaped your outer experiences.
+The aim is to record an un-edited expression of your inner experience, and to notice how it shapes your outer experiences.

 5. Let your words flow with no editing or censorship.
-As you record each 24 hour block of your life experience you will start to sense into how the movement of each day forms the larger patterns of your life.
+As you record each 24 hour block of your life experience, you will start to sense into how the movement of each day forms the larger themes of your life.

-6. Once you have finished writing, close your eyes, breathe deeply and let your whole being absorb your day.
+6. Once you have finished writing, close your eyes, breathe deeply, and let your whole being absorb your day.
 Write any additional thoughts our memories that come to you.
-Let yourself integrate the movement of your day as an integral piece of your life.
+Let yourself integrate the movement of each day as an integral piece of the puzzle of your life.